-First Time Setup man - You are running T-RIP LF for the first time.
-Please revie your preferences. w initial settings and modify to suit Where applicable, all numeric values will be displayed us decimal places set below. ng the selected units and number of Set display units: in thes 🗸 Set number of decimal places: 2 To change these settings, and for advanced opt the application begins. ons, click on 'Tools->Options' after
+First Time Setup a serve You are running T-RIP LF for the first time.
+Please re your preferences. eview initial settings and n nodify to suit Where applicable, all numeric values will be displayed decimal places set below. l using the selected units a and number of Set display units: inches - Set number of decimal places: 2 To change these settings, and for advanced the application begins. options, click on 'Tools->C Options [®] after